Nebraska regulators block testimony ahead of Keystone XL hearings

-WASHINGTON (Reuters) - Nebraska regulators weighing the fate of TransCanada Corp’s (TRP.TO) proposed Keystone XL pipeline have ruled that opponents of the project cannot use one of their best arguments against it in final hearings next week: that America does not need the oil.
+WASHINGTON, Aug 4 (Reuters) - Nebraska regulators weighing the fate of TransCanada Corp’s proposed Keystone XL pipeline have ruled that opponents of the project cannot use one of their best arguments against it in final hearings next week: that America does not need the oil.

 The state’s five-member Public Service Commission is scheduled to hold court-like hearings on Aug.
 7 to 11 before deciding whether to approve the project’s route, marking the final hurdle for the long-delayed project after President Donald Trump gave it federal approval in March.